-Applicability of Acts/Guidelines Compliance Criteria construction and reuse in and around the protected monuments. sites.
-The sub-project area does not fall within or is situated close to any such site of archeological importance Water (Prevention and control of pollution) Act, 1974 as amended Air (prevention and control of pollution) Act, 1981, as amended Consent to Establish (CTE) and Consent to Operation (CTO) from the JK SPCB for setting up of hot mix plants, wet mix plants, stone crushers and diesel generators.
-To be obtained by the Contractor, prior to construction.
-The Jammu And Kashmir Preservation Of Specified Trees Act, 1969 Permission from Sericulture/ Forest/Revenue Department /Concerned Deputy Commissioner for the scheduled species.
-The Jammu and Kashmir Preservation of Specified Trees Act, 1969 is not applicable to the proposed subproject Building and Other Construction Workers (Regulation of Employment and Conditions of service) Act of 1996 and Rules 1998 provide for regulation of employment and conditions of service of the building and other construction workers as also their safety, health and welfare measures in every establishment which employs ten or more workers.
+Applicability of Acts/Guidelines Compliance Criteria The EIA notification, 2006 (and its subsequent amendments in 2009) provides for categorization of projects into category A and B , based on extent of impact The subproject is not covered in the ambit of the EIA notification as this is not covered either under Category A or Category B of the notification.
+As a result, the categorization, and the subsequent environmental assessment and clearance requirements, either from the state or the Government is not triggered.
+The Wildlife Conservation Act, 1972, as amended and J&K Wildlife (protection) Act 1978, as amended provide for protection and management of Protected Areas Wildlife Protection Act is not applicable to the proposed subproject.
+The Ancient Monuments and Archaeological Sites and Remains Act, 1958, and the rules, 1959 provide guidance for carrying out activities, including conservation, construction and reuse in and around the protected monuments.
+Permission from the Archeological Survey of India for carrying out any construction activities within the ancient monuments and archeologically protected sites.
+The subproject area does not fall within or is situated close to any such site of archeological importance Water (Prevention and control of pollution) Act, 1974 as amended Air (prevention and control of pollution) Act, 1981, as amended Consent to Establish (CTE) and Consent to Operation (CTO) from the J&K SPCB for setting up of hot mix plants, wet mix plants, stone crushers and diesel generators.
+To be obtained by the Contractor, prior to construction work The Jammu And Kashmir Preservation of Specified Trees Act, 1969 Permission from Sericulture/ Forest/Revenue Department / Concerned Deputy Commissioner for the scheduled Trees The Jammu and Kashmir Preservation of Specified Trees Act, 1969 is not applicable to the proposed subproject as such no Schedule tree cutting is involved Building and Other Construction Workers (Regulation of Employment and Conditions of service) Act of 1996 and Rules 1998 provide for regulation of employment and conditions of service of the building and other construction workers as also their safety, health and welfare measures in every establishment which employs ten or more workers.
 Registration of each establishment within a period of sixty days from the commencement of work and registration of building workers as beneficiaries under this Act.
 Compliance to provisions of health and safety measures for the construction workers in conformity with ILO convention No.167 concerning safety and health in construction